mefellows/gvalidator/readme.txt

 Also
 ----------------------------------------------------------------
-To get the latest, view or post bugs or learn more go to:
+To get the latest code, view or post bugs or learn more go to:
  * code.google.com/p/gvalidator

 GValidator Change Log
 ----------------------------------------------------------------
+0.4.30
+--
+Bug fix (Issue 4).
+Generic text field did not take 'required' flag into consideration, and is now more closely related to AbstractTextField, in that it has a universal 'this.regex' predicate.

+0.4.25
+--
+GValidator now resets along with a form reset.

 0.4.20
 --
  Added ability to use the 'required' class for validation purposes.